nicorosaless/bitsxlamarato25/README.md

 2. Modify clinical variables (e.g., "What if myometrial infiltration was lower?")
 3. Observe how the prognosis changes
 4. Compare scenarios to make informed decisions

-### Batch Validation

-1. Go to "Batch Validation"
-2. Upload a JSON file with multiple cases
-3. View aggregated results and statistics
-4. Export the complete report

 ### REST API